-Step 12: Whether coverage was provided through a health insurance exchange
+Step 13: Whether coverage was provided through a health insurance exchange

 Since October 2013, individuals have been able to purchase health insurance coverage for the following calendar year through state or Federal health insurance exchanges, in addition to purchasing directly from insurance companies.
-Open enrollment sign-up for exchange coverage for CY 2020 took place between November 1, 2019, and December 15, 2019, with special enrollment permitted outside this window.
+Open enrollment sign-up for exchange coverage for CY 2021 took place between November 1, 2020, and December 15, 2020, with special enrollment permitted outside this window.
+In response to the COVID-19 public health emergency, a special enrollment period was authorized from February 15, 2021 through May 15, 2021 for all states using the HealthCare.gov platform.

 The CPS has collected information on whether private insurance was purchased through an exchange, but that information was not released until the March 2019 data.
 The data now includes indicators for exchange coverage and whether that coverage was subsidized.
-After tabulating the data, ARC determined that while the overall counts (10.8 million) were reasonable, the proportion of those with subsidized coverage (69% of enrollees) is underrepresented when compared to the average monthly effectuated enrollment data by state and income level for 2020, as released by the Centers for Medicare and Medicaid Services (CMS).22
+After tabulating the data, ARC determined that while the overall counts (11.4 million) were reasonable, the proportion of those with subsidized coverage (68% of enrollees) is underrepresented when compared to the average monthly effectuated enrollment data by state and income level for 2021, as released by the Centers for Medicare and Medicaid Services (CMS).

 We largely eliminated this subsidy discrepancy in last year's Auxiliary Data by editing the file to assume all persons whose incomes are less than 400% of the Federal poverty level (FPL) actually receive a subsidy.
-23 Because we expect that some whose income meets or exceeds the 400% FPL receive a subsidy after applying income adjustments, we make no edits to remove a report of receiving a subsidy.
-Counting all enrollees under 400% FPL, plus those over 400% FPL reporting a subsidy, results in an estimate of 86% of enrollees receiving an advance premium tax credit, which is in line with the CMS reported percentage.
+Because we expect that some whose income meets or exceeds the 400% FPL receive a subsidy after applying income adjustments, we make no edits to remove a report of receiving a subsidy.
+Counting all enrollees under 400% FPL, plus those over 400% FPL reporting a subsidy, results in an estimate of 83.5% of enrollees receiving an advance premium tax credit, which is lower the CMS reported percentage (88%).

-Exhibit 12 shows the income distributions of persons with health insurance coverage through exchanges, both raw and edited, based on the official CPS weights.
+Exhibit 13 shows the income distributions of persons with health insurance coverage through exchanges, both raw and edited, based on the official CPS weights.

-Exhibit 12: Exchange Counts, by Subsidy (in millions)
+Exhibit 13: Exchange Counts, by Subsidy (in millions)

 Income Band Subsidized (raw) Not Subsidized (raw) Subsidized (edited) Not Subsidized (edited) Total

-Less than 250% FPL 3.7 1.0 4.7 0.0 4.7
+Less than 250% FPL 3.7 0.9 4.6 0.0 4.6

-250%-399% FPL 2.0 0.8 2.8 0.0 2.8
+250%-399% FPL 2.2 0.8 3.1 0.0 3.1

-At least 400% FPL 1.7 1.5 1.7 1.5 3.3
+At least 400% FPL 1.8 1.9 1.8 1.9 3.7

-Total 7.5 3.4 9.3 1.5 10.8
+Total 7.7 3.6 9.5 1.9 11.4